All Things Stewart Springs

 reprehensibly inappropriate intent

-Quick takes: bathhouse is closed permanently as far as present, absentee stewards are concerned.
-Tubs torn out to re-purpose building (reportedly sold off by the 'caretaker'); lodgings now only open for booked group retreats -- no more individual visits (or spa to entice one.)
-Conversion to lodging and such plans to be completed by June 2024.
-Name of place officially changed.
-Stewart Mineral Springs website scrapped.
+Quick takes: bathhouse is closed permanently as far as present 'ownership' is concerned.
+Tubs were torn out to re-purpose building (reportedly sold off by 'caretaker'); lodgings now only open for very select group retreats -- no more individual visits (or spa to entice one.)
+Conversion to lodging planned to be completed by June 2024.
+Name of place is officially changed.
+Stewart Mineral Springs website scrapped years ago.
+Operation, a separate for-profit legal entity under Pneuma, its nonprofit umbrella, reportedly filed for bankruptcy protection a while back after visitorship plummeted following c/o ban and kicking out sweatlodge (long before pandemic clampdown).

-Rumor control: no sale to new ownership as of Dec.
-1 (checked county courthouse records office -- false rumors of sale of place have been epidemic for decades for some strange reason.)
+Rumor control: no sale to any new ownership as of late May, 2024; checked county courthouse records office.
+False rumors of sale of place have been epidemic for decades for some strange reason.

-For a reminder of what a treasure the place was -- and can be again if enough fans focus to manifest it-- peruse some of the hundreds of re-posted excerpted raves (among the sometimes justified rants) on the three Rants & Raves pages culled over the decades, mostly from Yelp and TripAdvisor.
-Scroll past editor's own ranting, raving and analyses.
-(The most positive reviews are highlighted in bright-colored text)
+Also, for inspiration and a reminder of what a treasure the place has been -- and can be again IF enough fans visualize manifesting its resurrection under future, appropriate stewards -- scope some of the hundreds of re-posted excerpted raves -- plus sometimes justified rants -- on the following three Rants & Raves pages culled over the decades, mostly from Yelp and TripAdvisor.
+(The most positive reviews are often highlighted in bright-colored text):

 Rants & Raves More Rants & Raves Yet More Rants & Raves

-A few more select re-posted online review excerpts here that
+Here are a few more select reposted online review downer excerpts that sounded the alert:

 -- Hands of F, October 2023 TripAdvisor review